rainbowdashlabs/chojodev/docs/blog/posts/gradle_basics_bundle_shadow.md

     }

     shadowJar {
+        mergeServiceFiles()
+        // minimize()
         val mapping = mapOf("de.chojo.sadu" to "sadu")
         val base = "dev.chojo.myapp.libs."
-        for ((pattern, name) in mapping) relocate(pattern, "${base}${name}") }
+        for ((pattern, name) in mapping) relocate(pattern, "${base}${name}")
+        // If you have a main class, relocation is most probably not necessary since your application is most probably standalone manifest {
+            attributes(mapOf("Main-Class" to "dev.chojo.myapp.Main"))
+        }
+    }
 }

 ```

 </details>

 ## Thank you!